verkstedt/react-amp-components/README.md

 ### Warning

 This project is still in its early infancy.
-Only one component exists, but we will start populating it with more.
-Feel free to contribute.
+Only a few components exist, but we will add more.
+Feel free to contribute :rocket:

 ## Installation